ansible-content-lab/azure.infrastructure_config_demos/roles/proxmox_vm_conversion/README.md

-# VM to Azure Role
+# Proxmox VM Conversion Role

 This Ansible role contains automation that will take a running Proxmox virtual machine, convert its disk image to an Azure-compatible disk image, and then move the created disk image to localhost.
 The following steps occur in the order listed.